 By Bob Ward, Product Manager, Actuators, Rollon USA

 Actuators are useful in a range of industrial applications.
 Each application, though, has unique requirements of these devices.
-These tips will ensure you select the right actuator for heavy duty packaging or top sealer packaging machine.
+These tips will ensure you select the right actuator for your heavy duty packaging or top sealer packaging machine.

 The task of selecting, sizing and applying linear actuators involves many variables, from stroke length and duty cycle to precision and accuracy requirements.
 Ultimately, matching the right actuator to the intended application requires a close look at all of the specifications involved and then, of course, working within the project’s performance, time and budget constraints.

 Certain manufacturing operations are more rigorous than others, with end-of-line packaging applications among the most demanding for linear actuation.
 Activities such as palletizing, case packing with hdpe sheets, cartoning with kraft tubes, and lane diverting require strong and reliable motion components.
 Here is a look at some of the most important aspects to consider when selecting actuators for these heavy-duty packaging operations.

 1. Precision and accuracy.

 What level of precision, accuracy and repeatability does the application demand?
 In the majority of end-of-line packaging applications involving actuators, positioning repeatability to 50 μm is acceptable.
 Consider a SCARA robot with a vacuum end effector or other gripper sitting atop a linear actuator.
 The actuator is used to linearly move the robot into various positions so that the end effector can pick up cases and move them onto pallets.

 Motion must be repeatable, reliable and fairly precise for the robot to do its job, though pinpoint accuracy is rarely needed in this scenario.
 However, for tasks requiring more precise positioning, ask your actuator supplier about the option of adding a linear encoder.

 2. Load capacity.